-Aromatic herbs & beautiful fresh vegetables come together in this very hearty, super healthy Ratatouille which combines big flavour with simplicity.
+Aromatic herbs & beautiful fresh vegetables come together in this very hearty, super healthy Easy Ratatouille Recipe which combines big flavour with simplicity.
 A perfect, quick & easy week night dinner!

 Ratatouille is a traditional French vegetable stew that poor farmers would make to use up their excess vegetables.
 'Touiller' in French means 'to toss' or 'stir it up' hence the name.
 I can assure you though, that when you eat this rich and hearty dish, you will feel anything but poor.

 There are many different ways to cook Ratatouille and some of the more traditional ways take a little while to make.
 One way to do it is to cook every one of the vegetables individually then layer them up and bake in the oven.
-Whilst I am sure the finished result is delicious, I wanted to bring to you a quick version which would combines the big flavours of aromatic herbs and fresh vegetables with simplicity for an easy and very healthy week night meal.
+Whilst I am sure the finished result is delicious, I wanted to bring to you a quick and Easy Ratatouille Recipe which would combine the big flavours of aromatic herbs and fresh vegetables with simplicity for a quick and very healthy week night meal.

 I like to keep my vegetables quite chunky but if you prefer them smaller then by all means cut them that way.
 Just bear in mind that they won't take quite as long to cook so you will need to adjust the cooking time to suit.